convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/action-components/invoke-sharedaction.md

 Name | Description
 --- | ---
-Comment | Describes the object comment to include in the documentation report.
-This property generally contains an explanation about the object.
+Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
 Is active | Defines whether the component is active.
 Shared action | Defines the target shared action to invoke.